 With a 3,600-square-foot location, La Petite Maison is going for a sense of laid-back Niçoise exuberance – that sounds like something we can get behind.

-Our editor Celia went & checked out what's on offer.
-Read her summary here
+Our editor Celia checked it out - read her review here

 G/F, H Queen’s, 23–29 Stanley Street, Central, 2887 1113

 - When you are talking about a feminine object, use petite: la petite chatte, la petite maison

 - When you are talking about a masculine object, use petit: mon petit frère, le petit prince

 - When you mix ’em up, the French will know!